By using this site, you agree that we may store and access cookies on your device. You can find out more and set your own preferences here.

 Every elected member of the BPFA committee is a charity trustee (has the legal right and responsibility for running the association until our next AGM).
 This includes those that are office holders (our Chair, Secretary, Treasurer etc.) as well as those that are ordinary committee members (those that don't hold an office).

-The office holders below were all appointed at the first AGM of BPFA held on Monday 26th June 2017 and will run the association for the next 12 to 15 months until the next AGM.
+The office holders below were all appointed at the second AGM of BPFA held on 9th September 2018 and will run the association for the next 12 to 15 months until the next AGM.

 We, as trustees, decide as a committee how to spend the funds we raise.
 We take advice from the headteacher at our school and/or other members of the senior leadership team on goods and/or services that are required to advance the education of students at the current time.